smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The protocol is composed of offchain components which we will discuss in this document, and onchain contracts.

-Two types of triggers are supported:
+The protocol supports two types of triggers:

 **Conditional triggers**

-Triggers that are based on on-chain conditions, e.g. a price feed update.
+are based on on-chain conditions, e.g. a price feed update.
+Upkeeps are being checked periodically, and if the condition is met, the upkeep will be performed.

 **Log triggers**

-Triggers that are based on arbitrary event logs that were emitted on-chain, e.g. a new token transfer.
+are based on arbitrary event logs that were emitted on-chain, e.g. a new token transfer.

 ## Overview